-- Exams and Grading, D2L Issues and Lecture Recordings, Adding, Dropping, Registration Issues: Contact Dr. Leinninger - Course Content: Contact the Instructor who taught the particular lecture/concept - Recitation: Contact the TA of your section via their email address. - Attending a Different Recitation Section: If you have a good reason for needing to attend a different recitation section (e.g. illness, unavoidable travel conflict, etc.) then get permission from Dr. Leinninger PRIOR to attending any other recitation section.
-Note: there are no make-up quizzes.
-If you miss recitation, you get 0 pts on the quiz.
+- Grading, D2L Issues and Lecture Recordings, Adding, Dropping, Registration Issues, Exam Conflicts: Contact Dr. Leinninger - Course Content: Contact the Instructor who taught the particular lecture/concept - Recitation: Contact the TA of your section via their email address. - Attending a Different Recitation Section: If you have a good reason for needing to attend a different recitation section (e.g. illness, unavoidable travel conflict, etc.) then get permission from Dr. Leinninger PRIOR to attending any other recitation section.